LBNL-ETA/SimulatorToFMU/doc/userGuide/source/bestPractice.rst

 To export Simulator as an FMU, the user needs to write an XML file which contains the list of inputs, outputs and parameters of the FMU.
 The XML snippet below shows how a user has to write such an input file.
-A template named ``SimulatorModeldescritpion.xml`` which shows such a file is provided in the ``parser\utilities`` installation folder of SimulatorToFMU.
+A template named ``SimulatorModeldescritpion.xml`` which shows such a file is provided in the ``parser/utilities`` installation folder of SimulatorToFMU.
 This template should be adapted to create new XML input file.

 The following snippet shows an input file where the user defines 1 input and 1 output variable.